 Roger Davis, Head of Social Work Scotland at The OU, is pictured, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.

 The Open University runs a collaborative scheme with the University of Dundee where OU students can study courses on Scottish history with Dundee via distance learning, and count the credit they gain towards their OU qualification.
+Find out more about these courses, Modern Scottish History 1707-1997, and Medieval and Early Modern Scotland: 1100-1707.

 The four-year Back on Course Scotland project (2013-17) provided a free, impartial advice and guidance service for full-time undergraduate students at any Scottish university who had withdrawn from higher education before completing their studies.